 Cons: Extremely hot and humid year round, government is very strict (some would say Authoritarian) and the Muslim majority on the mainland is experiencing extremist groups calling for the expulsion of non-Muslims.

 Tiffany: If we’re going to live on an island, there should be great diving all-around it.
-There isn’t.
+There isn’t in Penang.
+Penang sits in the middle of major shipping routes so the water is very murky.

 I also did not feel safe to venture out on my own.
 I had the trifecta against me: White, a Woman and Left-Handed.
 Tom didn’t notice it the first time we went out to breakfast, but we found out later that it’s not common for women to go out to eat even with their husbands.
 The obsessive staring was very uncomfortable and almost hostile.